wandersick/ws-choice/README.md

 Sub-scripts for automatic fallback to `set /p` for systems without choice.exe.

+For download of the latest version, visit its page at [Microsoft TechNet Gallery](https://gallery.technet.microsoft.com/choiceMultibat-choiceYNbat-5fddcffd).

 Two flavours:

 1. `_choiceMulti.bat` gives a customizable number of choices